tbazen/bazen-teklehaymanot/README.md

 # Hey there!
 I'm Bazén 👋

-I am Software Engineer at [BETTER Mobile Security](https://www.better.mobi) solving problems using tech-stack like .NET, React,Typescript, Python and more.
+I am Software Engineer at [BETTER Mobile Security](https://www.better.mobi) solving problems using tech-stack like .NET, React,TypeScript, Python and more.

 - 👨 Know more about me at [Linkedin](https://www.linkedin.com/in/bazen-teklehaymanot-b0ba49137)
 <!--